neopragma/java-legacy/notes/notes-ugly-code-1.md

 The core problem is that it's using a web page designed for human interaction as if it were a web service with a programmatic interface.
 Can we find a proper service that provides the same functionality?

-It turns out that a quick Internet search turns up several candidates.
+A quick Internet search turns up several candidates.
 Let's say our team checks a few of these out and decides to use [Zippopotamus](http://www.zippopotam.us).

 Zippopotamus exposes a handful of RESTful URIs that support zip code lookups and city/state lookups.
 It doesn't take long to learn that this call will meet our needs: